 - vi.
-The results of the research are anticipated to be broadly shared in compliance with applicable laws and regulations in order to realize its potential benefits to global health.
+The results of the research are anticipated to be broadly shared in compliance with applicable laws and regulations in order to realize their potential benefits to global health.
 Prior to funding GOFROC, consideration should be given to the type of research-related information and products that are likely to be generated.
 The research-related information and products are expected to be shared appropriately and a responsible communication plan should be developed at the outset, as appropriate.
-NSABB62 and the U.S. government63 have issued guidance for developing communication plans for dual use research of concern that include consideration of the content, timing, and distribution of the research information. - vii.
-The research will be supported through funding mechanisms that allow for appropriate management of risks and ongoing Federal and institutional oversight of all aspects of the research throughout the course of the project.
-GOFROC should be funded through mechanisms to ensure that appropriate biocontainment conditions are utilized, adequate biosecurity precautions are in place, and that the data and materials generated will be shared appropriately.
+NSABB and the U.S. government have issued guidance for developing communication plans for dual use research of concern that include consideration of the content, timing, and distribution of the research information. - vii.
+The research will be supported through funding mechanisms that allow for appropriate management of risks and ongoing federal and institutional oversight of all aspects of the research throughout the course of the project.
+GOFROC should be funded through mechanisms that ensure appropriate biocontainment conditions are utilized, adequate biosecurity precautions are in place, and that the data and materials generated will be shared appropriately.
 The funding mechanism should allow for modification of required mitigation and oversight features, as well as research objectives during the course of the research, if needed. - viii.
 The proposed research is ethically justifiable.
-Determinations of whether proposed GOFROC should be undertaken involve value judgments to assess the potential risks and benefits and to determine whether any potential risks are justified.
+Determinations of whether proposed GOFROC should be undertaken involve value judgments to assess whether any potential risks are justified.
 Non-maleficence, beneficence, justice, respect for persons, scientific freedom, and responsible stewardship are among the values that should be considered when ultimately making decisions about whether to fund GOFROC.

-62 Appendix 5, Proposed Framework for the Oversight of Dual Use Research Life Sciences Research: Strategies for Minimizing the Potential Misuse of Research Information.
-National Science Advisory Board for Biosecurity, June, 2007.
+&lt;sup>64 Appendix 5, Proposed Framework for the Oversight of Dual Use Research Life Sciences Research: Strategies for Minimizing the Potential Misuse of Research Information.
+National Science Advisory Board for Biosecurity, June 2007.

-63 Section E, Tools for the Identification, Assessment, Management, and Responsible Communication of Dual Use Research of Concern: A Companion Guide to the United States Government Policies for Oversight of Life Sciences Dual Use Research of Concern.
-U.S. government, September, 2014.
+&lt;sup>65 Section E, Tools for the Identification, Assessment, Management, and Responsible Communication of Dual Use Research of Concern: A Companion Guide to the United States Government Policies for Oversight of Life Sciences Dual Use Research of Concern.
+U.S. government, September 2014.